salesforce/lobster-pot/docs/configuration/github_apps.md

 A github app must be installed in each org that is going to be monitored.

 To create one, see [this doc](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app).
-No `Callback URL` is needed, as we're only going to push events from Github.
+No `Callback URL` is needed, as we're only going to receive push events from Github.

 ## Configuration

-In order to be able to run in multiple github orgs, the following variables must be suffixed by a numerical ID:
+In order to be able to run in multiple github orgs, the following variables must be suffixed by a numerical ID :

 Each Github app needs to have ENV variables set :